aureliar8/website/content/posts/benchmarking-go-ffi.md

 ---
 title: "Benchmarking Go FFI"
-date: 2023-04-11T21:27:49+02:00
+date: 2023-10-08T20:27:49+02:00
 ---

 All programming languages offer a way to call C function and libraries, via a mechanism called FFI (Foreign Function Interface).
-This allows for compatibility with code written in a different programming language or in some case to make certain operation faster (This is what numpy does in python).
+This allows for compatibility with code written in a different programming language or in some case to make certain operation faster (This is what numpy does in python: it's a python lib that perform computation written in C).

-There are contradictory sources on the internet that claims that CGO (the GO FFI name) is either slow or fast enough so it doesn't matter.
+Conflicting information exists online regarding the performance of CGO, the FFI feature in Go.
+Some sources assert that it's slow, while others argue that its speed is sufficient and that the overhead is actually negligible.

 Let's measure the actually cost by running some benchmarks.

 # First, a baseline of the cost of a function call

-We'll use a very simple pure go function that adds numbers:
+To establish a baseline, we'll measure the cost of a function call using a simple, pure Go function that performs an integer addition:
 ```go
 func add(x, y uint64) uint64{
   return x + y
 }
 ```

-And the associated benchmark:
+Via the following benchmark:
 ```go
 func BenchmarkAddPureGo(b *testing.B) {
 	x := uint64(0x12345678)